Table of Contents

 Every chiropractic practice serves different groups.
 Some focus on athletes, others on families or older adults.
 Your marketing should speak directly to the people you want to attract.

-Here are a few audience types and how to reach them:
+Here are a few patient groups and how chiropractic marketing can speak to them:

 Once you’ve identified your target groups, shape your messages around what matters most to each, whether it’s convenience, pain relief, long-term mobility, or family-focused care.

-Before finalizing your marketing approach, it’s smart to review what other chiropractic clinics in your area are doing.
-Tools like Google Maps, Yelp, and local directories can help you compare their services, ratings, and visibility.
+Before finalizing your chiropractic marketing approach, it helps to look at what other clinics in your area are already doing.
+A local competitor review can show you how your clinic appears in the market, where nearby patients are searching, and what may be affecting local visibility.
+Tools like Google Maps, Yelp, and local directories can help you compare services, ratings, reviews, and how clearly each clinic positions itself

 Here’s how to use competitor insights to your advantage: